dauparas/website/content/post/disentangled_rep.md

 +++

 What are disentangled representations?
-The recent paper ["Towards a Definition of Disentangled Representations"] (https://arxiv.org/pdf/1812.02230.pdf) lays out a mathematical definition using group and representation theory.
+The recent paper ["Towards a Definition of Disentangled Representations"] (https://arxiv.org/pdf/1812.02230.pdf) lays out a mathematical definition using group and representation theories.